-Re-use your old tin cans and make fabulous storage pots using some popsicle sticks.
+Re-use your old tin cans and make a fabulous tin can storage pot using some popsicle sticks.
 Tin can crafts are so popular right now.
 These are made in about 10 minutes and look so effective.
 I am now using these pots in my home office and I love them.
 They are so bright and useful!
 Also they cost so little to make they are almost free!

 Most of us use some food out of tin cans so why not re-use them?
 Whether it is tinned tomatoes, baked beans or indeed a whole meal once it is empty the can is still a great storage vessel.

 We call them tin cans but nowadays they are not made of tin.
 They are often made from aluminium.
 In the first half of the 20th century they were made from a mix of steel and tin so that they were strong but corrosion resistant.
 This is how they got their name of tin cans.